Pennsylvania State Subsidy Profile

 18. Do children adopted from private agencies in Pennsylvania receive the same subsidies as those children adopted from public agencies?

 Children adopted through private agencies who meet the special needs criteria may be eligible for adoption assistance.
-The county agency determines eligibility based on state statutory regulation.
+The county agency determines eligibility based on federal or state statutory regulation.

 19. When my child turns 18, which benefits, if any, are available to our family?

-All adoption assistance shall be terminated by the county agency when the child reaches 18 years of age.
+All adoption assistance shall be terminated by the county agency when the child reaches 18 years of age or 21 years of age if the child is eligible for extension.

 20. A child's adoption assistance agreement may be periodically reviewed by the state.
 What is the typical process used in Pennsylvania?